-Should Authors Use the Free KDP ISBN or Get Their Own?
+Should Authors Use the Free Amazon KDP ISBN or Get Their Own?

-We’re often asked, ‘should authors use the free KDP ISBN or get their own?’
+We’re often asked, ‘Should authors use the free Amazon KDP ISBN or get their own?’
 It’s a fair question that any new author just entering the self-publishing world would want to know the answer to.
+When you first start searching for self-publishing services near me, you’ll discover that one of the responsibilities of a self-published author is obtaining ISBNs for each format of their books.

-When you first self-publish your first book, it can be quite a steep learning curve.
+When you first self-publish your book, it can be quite a steep learning curve.
 Because of this, Amazon’s KDP attempted to make it as easy as possible.
 However, they also want authors to use their platform exclusively over other book platforms.
-One of the ways they do this is by providing authors that self-publish on Amazon with a free ISBN.
+One way they achieve this is by offering authors who self-publish on Amazon a free ISBN.

 They’ll then register your book with Bowker using this ISBN, which will be listed in the register as ‘self-published.’
 However, this free ISBN can only be used to self-publish your book on Amazon.
 You can’t then self-publish your book on other platforms such as IngramSpark or Smashwords.

-Before we answer should authors use the free KDP ISBN, let’s look at what an ISBN is.
+Before we answer whether authors should use the free Amazon KDP ISBN, let’s look at what an ISBN is.

 What Is An ISBN?